Consistency at an early age is key to getting your little one ready to sleep all night

 Researchers found that 13-month-old infants lost a minute of nighttime sleep for every minute spent on a touchscreen device during the day.
 The sleep they did get was poorer, too, with more nighttime awakenings.

 Bedtime should offer structure to the end of the day.
-So, start your child’s routine at the same time every night.
-Go in the same order, too.
-(Maybe bath time, reading, quick snack and then a lullaby, for instance.)
+So, start your child’s routine at a scheduled time every night and go in the same order.
+And most of all, turn those lights off around the same time.

-“Consistency really is the key,” explains Dr. Szugye.
+“Consistency really is the key,” emphasizes Dr. Szugye.
 “Once you get a routine that works, stick with it.
 You don’t want to make drastic changes that could disrupt the routine or lead to new, bad habits.”

 Advertisement